DigitalArcPlatform/documentation/pages/workshop/metadataguide.md

 1. Google Sheets
 1. [Text Editor](https://workspace.google.com/marketplace/app/text_editor/591525900269?flow_type=2&pann=ogb) (note: must be installed)

-You can use other software products like Microsoft Excel, but accessing those products may require subscriptions (at a cost).
+You can use other software products like Microsoft Excel, but we know that accessing those products may require subscriptions (at a cost).
 You can also use plain text editors that are free with your computer like NotePad for Windows or TextEdit for Macs.

+We will be working within the Google ecosystem since Google's free account often comes with sufficient storage for starting a community archiving project.

 ### Installing Text Editor App in Google Drive

-If your community decided to use a shared Google account to collect and share information, , make sure you are logged into your community Google account before you install the Text Editor app.
+If you have a community Google account setup, make sure you are logged into your community Google account before you install the Text Editor app.
 [More detailed instructions are provided by Google](https://support.google.com/marketplace/answer/6067029?hl=en&ref_topic=13988011&sjid=18440968682889867287-NC), but here are the basic steps:

 1. Check to make sure you are logged into the proper Google account
 1. Visit: [workspace.google.com/marketplace](https://workspace.google.com/marketplace)